LedgerHQ/app-ethereum/README.md

 #### Update binaries

 Don't forget to update the binaries in the test folder.
-To do so, compile with those environement variables:
+To do so, compile with those environment variables:

 ```sh
 make DEBUG=1 ALLOW_DATA=1